PELVIC PAIN FAQS

 About 50% of our patients are men.
-Men often time have a harder time than women finding specialists who understand the causes behind their pelvic pain symptoms.
+Often times men have a harder time finding specialists who understand the causes behind their pelvic pain symptoms.
 Pelvic dysfunction is common in former athletes, cyclists, as well as in people with high stress jobs.
-Many will see multiple doctors and providers before finding a diagnosis for their condition.
+Men will see multiple doctors and providers before finding a diagnosis for their condition.

-I’m not located in New York.
+I do not live in New York.
 Can Pelvic Rehabilitation Medicine still help me?

-We see patients from all over the world at Pelvic Rehabilitation Medicine.
-The work we do is not something that can be done via skype or telemedicine, but many patients chose to travel to NYC to see us in person.
+We see patients from around the country and around the world at Pelvic Rehabilitation Medicine.
+Because the work we do is hands-on and requires a full examination, we recommend you choose one of our many locations or so travel to NYC to see us in person.

 What differentiates Pelvic Rehabilitation Medicine from other doctors or physical therapists?

 At our clinic, we only treat pelvic conditions.
 We specialize in pain and dysfunction of pelvis primarily from a musculoskeletal perspective.
-We are also connected to the top specialists who treat pelvic pain conditions and are able to refer you to them if we suspect an underlying condition.
+We work closely with top specialists who treat pelvic pain conditions and can refer you to them if we suspect an underlying condition.

 What types of problems do you see at Pelvic Rehabilitation Medicine?